OptiLIME: Optimized LIME Explanations for Diagnostic Computer Algorithms: Methodology

 \subsection{Toy Dataset}

 The dataset is generated from the Data Generating Process:

 100 distinct points have been generated uniformly in the $X$ range [0,10] and only 20 of them were kept, at random.
 In Figure \ref{Toy_Dataset}, the blue line represents the True DGP function, whereas the green one is its best approximation using a Polynomial Regression of degree 5 on the generated dataset (blue points).
-In the following we will regard the Polynomial as our ML function.
+In the following we will regard the Polynomial as our ML function, we will not make use of the True DGP function (blue line) which is usually not available in practical data mining scenarios.
 The red dot is the reference point in which we will evaluate the local LIME explanation.
 The dataset is intentionally one dimensional, so that the geometrical ideas about LIME may be well represented in a 2d plot.